Addressing Addiction Risk Factors in Young People

 While trauma and early substance use increase risk, there are also protective factors that can help prevent addiction.

 As children get older, they face increasing stress.
-This stress can come from academics, family dynamics, extracurricular pressures, social media influences, living in a rapidly changing body, and more.
+This stress can stem from school, family, peers, social media, body changes, and wider factors like finances, safety, and access to support.
 Amid all this, as young people enter middle and high school, they may encounter drugs for the first time.

-It’s important to understand the risks of youth substance use, as well as the ways that families and broader communities can help prevent it.
+It’s important to understand not only the risk factors for addiction, also known as substance use disorder, but also the protective factors that families and communities can provide to help prevent it.

 • Family-friendly workplace policies